HakurouKen/vim-autoclose/README.txt

 will not insert the closing character for you.

     The AutoClose plugin is an attempt to reproduce this behavior for Vim.

+    *This version is only use for html because the '<' is made pair with '>'